 It took time to respond because we were determined not just to say “this is what happened” but also to say “this is what we plan to do about it.”
 We’ve created a list of frequently asked questions to address some of the most pressing concerns and identified the policy changes we’ve made so far.

-We have a lot of work to do in the coming months.
-This FAQ, along with Burning Man founder Larry Harvey’s essay, “Equality, Inequity, Iniquity: Concierge Culture,” is the first step.
+This FAQ is a companion to Burning Man founder Larry Harvey’s essay, “Equality, Inequity, Iniquity: Concierge Culture”.

 One of the first challenges we faced in addressing issues related to turnkey camps was defining what, exactly, they are.